Do you want to be left groaning “I WISH someone had warned me about that!” after your beach wedding has come and gone?

 Here are the little-known things that you need to plan extra carefully if you’re getting married on the beach.

 There is lots of information out there about choosing the right beach wedding dress, so I won’t be redundant with what you probably already know about lightweight natural fibers.
-Instead, let’s chat about lace.
-Lace is SO pretty and classic, I agree.
-However, in our experience, lace causes the bride unnecessary stress every time.
+Instead, let’s chat about beach wedding dresses with trains.
+Trains are SO pretty and classic, I agree.
+However, in our experience, trains causes the bride unnecessary stress every time.
 They are like like a magnet for sand and beach debris.
 If you want to say ‘Yes!’ to a long, romantic wedding dress, then make sure you are comfortable with collecting souvenirs all day long.

 Trying to decide if you should you wear heels or flip-flops at a beach wedding?

 There is a reason that barefoot sandals have taken the wedding industry by storm.
 Besides being beautiful, they are practical!
 When considering what to wear on your feet at your beach wedding, keep in mind that heels are going to sink straight into the sand.
 And flip flops?
 Sure, if you want to be kicking sand up under your dress all day long!
 Do yourself a favor, and go barefoot for all parts of the day that involve you being in the sand.